subsquid/docs/docs/tutorials/create-an-evm-processing-squid.md

 ## Scaffold using `sqd init`

 We will start with the [`frontier-evm` squid template](https://github.com/subsquid-labs/squid-frontier-evm-template/) available through [`sqd init`](/squid-cli/init).
-It is built to index EVM smart contracts deployed on Astar/Shiden and Moonbeam/Moonriver, but it is also capable of indexing Substrate events.
+It is built to index EVM smart contracts deployed on Astar/Shiden, but it is also capable of indexing Substrate events.
 To retrieve the template and install the dependencies, run

 ```bash
 sqd init astar-evm-tutorial --template frontier-evm